Storm Éowyn: February 2025

 In the late evening of 9 February, it was reported that approximately 700 electricity customers were still without power over two weeks after Storm Éowyn.
 ESB Networks aimed to complete most of the reconnections by Sunday (9 February) evening, though some areas will remain without power overnight.
 The remaining outages were mainly in counties Roscommon, Mayo, north Galway and south Leitrim.
 Technicians from Austria, Finland, the UK, Germany, and Norway continued assisting alongside 2,500 ESB Networks personnel, partner contractors, and additional support from other regions of Ireland, including experienced retirees.
 Over 1,300 staff members were handling logistics, emergency calls, damage assessments, and network management.
 The NECG was also addressing disruptions to water, telecommunications, and other services.
 Study hubs were set up for students preparing for exams who were struggling with internet access.

 On 12 February, ESB Networks announced that power had now been restored to the over 768,000 customers affected by Storm Éowyn.
 Over €1.2 million was distributed through the Humanitarian Assistance Scheme (HAS) to those affected, with an average payment of €210 per claim.
 Sinn Féin has called for expanded support to include businesses and community groups, alongside a goodwill payment from ESB based on outage duration.
 They also proposed suspending standing charges and the Public Service Obligation levy.
 The Government defended its response, stating a comprehensive review will be conducted to improve future resilience, while ESB maintains it does not compensate for outages caused by severe weather.
 Emergency response hubs remain operational in Galway and Mayo to support those still experiencing broadband issues.

 On 18 February 2025, ComReg reported that 3,500 fixed-line users were still without a broadband service.
 Eir estimated that all services would be restored by the end of February.
 On 20 February 2025, Insurance Ireland, the insurance sector representative body in Ireland, estimated that the cost of insurance claims arising from the storm damage could reach €300 million, making it the most expensive weather event in Ireland in 25 years.

+Ongoing issues

 In April 2025 it was reported that 20 to 30 houses in Mayo were still without a telephone landline connection, over 70 days after the storm.
 Also in April, it was reported that an estimated 24,000 hectares of forestry were blown down by the storm.

+In January 2026 Ireland's semi-state forestry company, Coillte, announced that its clean up operation would continue until mid-2027.
+It said that over 26,000 hectares of forest were damaged by the storm with 50 million trees lost or damaged.
+The cost of the clean up was estimated at over €60 million.